Article

 Understanding the Role of Ambassadors

-Corporate leadership and business country managers are often unaware of an embassy network’s effectiveness, such as in advising on market expansion options or working to remedy overseas operating challenges.
-Ambassador Whitman, who served as the CEO of eBay from 1998 to 2008, and later as the CEO of Hewlett Packard, says she wished she had a deeper appreciation of the capability and effectiveness of the diplomatic network as a resource while in her private-sector positions.
+C-level executives and business country managers are often unaware of an embassy’s effectiveness in advising on market expansion options or working to remedy overseas operating challenges.
+Ambassador Whitman, who served as the CEO of eBay from 1998 to 2008 and later as the CEO of Hewlett Packard, says she wished she had a deeper appreciation of the capability and effectiveness of the diplomatic network as a resource while in her private-sector roles.
 For example, the network can help the private sector de-risk projects and even secure funding and financing, such as through U.S. Agency for International Development (USAID) and U.S. Trade and Development Association (USTDA) support.

 “The role we play is significant,” says Ambassador Whitman.
 “Almost like venture capitalists, we invest in companies here that aren’t on the radar of more traditional VCs.
 In my tenure, we’ve announced between 10 and 15 USAID and USTDA deals, and all of those can be turbocharged if we put a greater role on economic diplomacy.”